Arts and Music

 Travel the globe with pianist and UC San Diego Professor Emeritus Cecil Lytle for an in-depth look at the music and long and prolific life of the world's first international musician, Hungarian composer Franz Liszt.

-In the finale concert for UC San DIego Jazz Camp 2012, percussionist Gerry Hemingway leads a group of talented students in a performance of standards and new works.
+In the finale concert for UC San DIego Jazz Camp 2012, flutist Hoilly Hofmann leads an ensemble of talented students in a performance of standards and new works.

 John Malashock teams with renowned pianist Gustavo Romero for an intimate music and dance collaboration to piano suites by Czech composer Leos Janacek.
 The beautiful and emotional selections are a perfect pairing for Malashock's choreographic short stories.
 Also on the program is a re-staging of "Fathom: The Body as Universe," Malashock's successful 2006 collaboration with Japanese artist Junko Chodos and composer Ariel Blumenthal.